johnLOANking/Mortgage-Calculators/AI_prompt.md

 - Performance or SEO requirements
 - Any existing calculators I want to emulate or improve upon

-Once you understand my needs, please provide the complete code structure with explanations for implementing this as a GitHub Pages widget."
+Once you understand my needs, please provide the complete code structure with explanations for implementing this as a GitHub Pages widget.

-This prompt will ensure you get a tailored solution with URL parameter support, while the interview process will uncover all your specific requirements before any code is written.